 The “screwdriver” cocktail (vodka + orange juice) seems a natural for Florida.
 Early citations show that the screwdriver was popular in 1950s California, but probably originated in the 1940s, during World War II.

 (Oxford English Dictionary)

-A cocktail made of vodka and iced orange juice. orig.
-U.S.
+originally U.S. A cocktail made from vodka and orange juice.

 21 November 1940, Reno (NV) Evening Gazette, pg.
 9:

 Two parts Vodka, one part orange juice, one part lemon juice, dash of bitters, two dashes of Grenadine and shake.

 RAMOS DRUG CO.